TESL - Simplify Volt TSLA Revolution ETF

 - What is TESL?

 - TESL is the ticker symbol for Simplify Volt TSLA Revolution ETF, an listed exchange-traded fund.
-The Simplify Volt TSLA Revolution ETF (TESL) aims to provide capital appreciation by focusing on Tesla, Inc. (NASDAQ: TSLA).
+The Simplify Volt TSLA Revolution ETF, known by its ticker TESL, seeks to generate capital appreciation for investors primarily through a dedicated focus on Tesla, Inc. (NASDAQ: TSLA).
 Listed on AMEX.
 TESL is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the TESL options snapshot look like today?